This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

-In the early 16 hundreds, the Dutch lens grinder and spectacle maker Hans Lipperhey experimented with optical lenses and found that when a convex lens and a concave lens are arranged in a certain way along an optical axis, distant objects are shown enlarged as if they were near.
+In the early 16 hundreds, the Dutch lens grinder and spectacle maker Hans Lipperhey experimented with optical lenses and found out that when a convex lens and a concave lens were arranged in a certain way along an optical axis, distant objects are shown enlarged as if they were near.

 In 1608, Hans Lipperhey then tried to apply for a patent for a device that could enlarge objects and make far objects appear larger and closer to the observer with the help of optical lenses.
 He is considered to be one of the first to invent a kind of telescope as we know it today.

-The news of the miraculous device Lipperhey invented quickly spread among the scholars of Europe and many continued to experiment and improve the telescope invented by Lipperhey.
+The news of the miraculous device Lipperhey had invented quickly spread among the scholars of Europe and many continued to experiment and improve the simple telescope that Lipperhey had built first.

 The Italian astronomer, physicist, and engineer, Galileo Galilei, took on Lippershey’s idea and constructed such a device himself in 1609.
 He used his Galilean telescope to look at celestial objects and changed the world with his discoveries in astronomy

 A Galilean telescope is a very simple construction consisting of only one concave lens and one convex lens.
-The convex lens serves as an objective, the concave lens serves as an eyepiece lens.
-The lenses are located on both sides of a tube so that the focal point of the objective lens matches the focal point of the eyepiece lens.
+The convex lens serves as an objective, the concave lens serves as an eyepiece.

 Kepler’s telescopes produce an image rotated by 180 ° for the observer.
 It is upside down compared to the original and is reversed.
 When moving the telescope tube, the projected image moves in the opposite direction.
 This reversed upside-down image can be corrected with the help of additional lenses or prisms.